jg-digital-media/jgdm-100DaysOfCode/nodeJS/readme.md

 ### Demonstrate:

-1 -> Creating a Simple Web server with node.
+1. Creating a Simple Web server with node.

-2 -> Handle HTTP Route and Get
+2. Handle HTTP Route and Get

-3 -> Handle HTTP route GET /:parameter e.g. username  /parameter
+3. Handle HTTP route GET /:parameter e.g. username  /parameter

-4 -> Function that handles reading of files and merge in value  read from file and get a string.
+4. Function that handles reading of files and merge in value  read from file and get a string.

+5. Handling Routes in node.js

+6. Template Engines in Node.js

 ### Example: